Online and quasi-online colorings of wedges and intervals: Quasi-online coloring intervals

+Otherwise, without loss of generality, suppose that $L_1$, $L_2$ exists and $R_2$ does not exist ($R_1$ may or may not exist).
+Deactivate $L_1$, $L_2$ and $I_t$, and connect them to the new active interval $N=L_1\cup I_t$ again with the edges of $L_1$ and $I_t$ labelled ``same'' and the edge of $L_2$ labelled ``different.''
+(Notice that in fact this last case is the same as the first, with $L_2$ playing the role of $I_t$.)

+This way we ensured that property 1 holds and it is easy to check that properties 2 and 4 remain true.
+Similarly as above, it is easy to check that if for a point property 3(a) did hold then now either property 3(a) or 3(b) holds.
+Recalling that property 3(b) cannot be ruined we get that property 3 remains true for every point.

-At the end of the process any coloring of the final set of active intervals extends to a coloring of all the intervals (compatible with the labelling of the graph).
-We have to prove that for this coloring at any time any point contained by at least $3$ of these intervals is not monochromatic.
-By induction at any time $t<n$ the coloring is compatible with the graph at that time, thus by induction any point contained by at least $3$ of these intervals is not monochromatic.
-Now at time $n$, if the active intervals are colored, the extension (by induction) is such that every point not in $I_n$ is either covered by at most two original intervals or it is covered by intervals of both colors.
-On the other hand, from the way we defined the graph, we can see that points covered by $I_n$ and contained in at least $3$ intervals are covered by intervals of both colors as well.
-Indeed, by the properties maintained, if a point $v$ is not covered by intervals of both colors than it is covered by as many active intervals as original intervals.
-Yet, no point is covered by more than $2$ active intervals at any time, thus $v$ is covered by no more than $2$ active and thus no more than $2$ original intervals. \end{proof}
+By property 4, at the end of the process any coloring of the final family of active intervals extends to a coloring of all the intervals (compatible with the labelling of the graph).
+We have to prove that for this coloring at any time $t$ any point $p$ contained by at least $3$ of the original intervals is non-monochromatic.
+At time $t$, by property 1 we have that for such a $p$ property 3(a) cannot hold (as we cannot have $3$ active intervals covering $p$).
+Thus property 3(b) must hold, which is exactly that $p$ is contained in original intervals of both colors. \end{proof}

+Before proceeding with the next proof we define explicitly the structure that the active intervals have during our algorithms (in the previous and in the next proof as well).
+We call an ordered family of intervals $J_1,\dots J_l$ a {\em chain} if $l(J_i)<l(J_j)$ and $r(J_i)<r(J_j)$ for every $i<j$ and $J_i\cap J_{i+1}\ne \emptyset$ for every $i<l$ and no point of the real line is contained in three of the intervals.
+Observe that in a chain any interval $J_i$ intersects exactly $J_{i-1}$ and $J_{i+1}$ (if they exist).
+Two chains are {\em disjoint} if the intervals in the first chain is disjoint from the union of the intervals of the second chain.

-\begin{theorem} Any finite family of intervals on the line can be colored quasi-online with $3$ colors such that at any time any point contained by at least $2$ of these intervals is not monochromatic. \end{theorem} \begin{proof}
+\begin{theorem} Any finite ordered family of intervals on the line can be quasi-online $2$-properly $3$-colored, i.e., colored quasi-online with $3$ colors such that at any time for any point $p$ contained by at least $2$ of the intervals, the intervals covering $p$ are not all of the same color. \end{theorem}